PandorasGit/P2-paroberts/README.md

 # Project 2
 - A solution to P2 in CS 315 by Wendall Roberts
-- Made using Godot 3.5, and Paint.net
+- Made using Godot 3.5, LMMS, ChordChord, and Paint.net
 - Play the latest build [here](https://bsu-cs315.github.io/P2-waroberts/)